Online Master of Science in Nursing (MSN) in Infection Prevention

 Graduates who meet the criteria for practice hours will be eligible for certification by A.N.C.C. in Advanced Public Health Nursing until 2015.
 Graduates will also have the knowledge and skills to take the examination to be certified in infection control (CIC) offered by the Association of Professionals in Infection Control.

-The Infection Prevention specialty track consists of 41 hours of study.
+The Infection Prevention specialty track consists of 41 hours of study offered in an online format.
+Clinical placements for students in this program can be arranged near where studetns live or work.
+Students communicate directly with their Program Director to arrange clinical placements*.
 For more information, please see the Infection Prevention program plan (linked above).

 Clinical Experience Requirement